Dec 112019

 Properties of Alternating Current

-• Frequency: (f) The number of cycles that a signal (voltage or current) has in one second.
-The frequency unit is: Hertz
+• Frequency (f): The number of cycles that a signal (voltage or current) completes in one second.
+The unit of frequency is: Hertz

-• Period: (T) The interval of time needed for a signal to be repeated.
-The Period has the formula: T = 1/f or the period (T) is the inverse of the frequency (f).
+• Period (T): The time it takes for a signal to repeat.
+The period has the following formula: T = 1/f, meaning the period (T) is the inverse of the frequency (f).

-Looking at the picture, we see that there is a maximum and a minimum voltage.
+Looking at the picture, we see that there is a maximum and minimum voltage.

-The difference between these two alternating current voltage values is called peak-to-peak voltage (Vpp) and is twice the peak Voltage (Vp) (see the picture).
+The difference between these two alternating current voltage values is called the peak-to-peak voltage (Vpp)), which is twice the peak voltage (Vp).
+See the picture below for reference.

-• RMS value.
-RMS voltage (Vrms): You can get the RMS value of an Alternating Current voltage using the formula: Vrms = 0,707 x Vp.
-This is the voltage value we get from a VOM / Multimeter.
+• RMS value: RMS Voltage (Vrms) You can calculate the RMS value of an alternating current voltage using the following formula: Vrms = 0.707 x Vp.
+This is the voltage value obtained from a VOM/multimeter.

-When we use a VOM to test the AC voltage in our houses, we find that this voltage will be near 110 or 220 volts (depends on the country we live).
+When we use a VOM to test the AC voltage in our homes, we find that it will be around 110 or 220 volts, depending on the country.
 This is an RMS voltage.
-What will the peak voltage (Vp) of this signal be?

 Leave a Reply